It Doesn’t Have To Be A Fight

 What Is The Best Approach For You?

-Collaborative law and mediation are not right for every situation.
+Mediation may not always be the best method to resolve every dispute.
 Both spouses must be willing to engage in good faith and do the work to reach a resolution.
 But if you are committed to avoiding litigation, the process and the outcome are so much better.

 To discuss our experience in alternate dispute resolution and how it may apply to you, call the Law Office of Heather L. Stewart at 480-500-8473 or contact us by email.
 We serve clients throughout the Phoenix-Mesa metro area.